01928 788230

 • Using differentiated, open-ended questions that require children to explain and unpick their understanding.

-• Providing effective feedback, including interactive marking to engage children with their learning and to provide opportunities for self-assessment and further consolidation.
+• Providing effective feedback, including interactive marking to engage children with their learning and to provide opportunities for self-assessment

-• Book moderation and monitoring of outcomes of work, to evaluate the range and balance of work and to ensure that tasks meet the needs of different learners, with the acquisition of key knowledge of each topic being evidenced through the outcomes.
+• Book moderation and monitoring of outcomes of work, to evaluate the range and balance of work and to ensure that tasks meet the needs of

 • Regular formative assessment by the class teacher is recorded half-termly via the school tracker to ensure progress is made by every child.